 I had just completed a long work trip in Europe and in an exhausted voice exclaimed to an acquaintance, “I need a vacation!”
 She quickly replied back, “What do you mean?
 You were just on vacation.”
 Believe it or not, she’s not the first person that has said this to me.
-Working remotely and living location independent have great perks and I travel to dreamy places.
+Working remotely has great perks and I travel to dreamy places.
 But achieving work-life balance as a remote worker can be more difficult than someone with a desk job.

 Work-Life Balance For Remote Professionals